In this section

 The houses would be built at no profit and interest would not be charged on the loans.
 Building costs would be financed by a revolving fund called “The Fund for Humanity.”
 The fund's money would come from the new homeowners' house payments, no-interest loans provided by supporters and money earned by fund-raising activities.
 The monies in the Fund for Humanity would be used to build more houses.

-Habitat for Humanity Northern Ireland was established in 1994 by Peter Farquharson and his wife Jane McCarthy.
+Habitat for Humanity began in Northern Ireland in 1993 by Peter Farquharson and his wife Jane McCarthy.

 Peter and Jane had spent 3 months volunteering at Habitat International Head office in Atlanta before taking up the challenge of establishing Habitat in Northern Ireland.